DevTheTester/DevTheTester/README.md

 - 👋 Hi, I’m @DevTheTester
 - 👀 I’m interested in ...
 Coding, Testing, Gaming, Blockchains, Other things.
 - 🌱 I’m currently learning ...
-Solidity, QA.
+QA, HTML/CSS, Javascript, Python.
 - 💞️ I’m looking to collaborate on ...
+ANYTHING!
 - 📫 How to reach me ...

 <!---